DPDK/dpdk/doc/guides/prog_guide/hash_lib.rst

 *   Lookup for entry with key: The key is provided as input.
 If an entry with the specified key is found in the hash (lookup hit), then the position of the entry is returned, otherwise (lookup miss) a negative value is returned.

-Apart from these method explained above, the API allows the user three more options:
+Apart from these methods explained above, the API provides the user with few more options:

 *   Add / lookup / delete with key and precomputed hash: Both the key and its precomputed hash are provided as input.
 This allows the user to perform these operations faster, as hash is already computed.